-Learn more about the cases below.
-But first, we’re Skimming the history of legal battles that shaped abortion laws in the US, and how they led to the challenges we’re seeing today — in Mississippi and beyond...
+As states take on this controversial issue, here's your Skimm on how bills and laws are unfolding in 2022.
+But first, the history of legal battles that shaped abortion laws in the US — and how they led to the challenges we're seeing today.

 In 1973, the Supreme Court ruled in the landmark Roe v.
 Wade decision that women have a constitutional right to an abortion.
 Before that, abortion was mostly illegal, although women still got them.
 But it was often dangerous, expensive, and required some women to travel far.
 And the stakes were higher for women who had no access to abortion clinics.
 In some cases, women tried to induce an abortion on themselves by using coat hangers or consuming poison.